ryannishikawa/ryannishikawa.github.io/index.md

 * Lab 12

     Lab 12 was a favorite because I got to use GraphicsMagick again.
 This time, to create a gif.
-I had to use a lot of the things I had learnt in past labs and figuring out how to get everything to work was a bit confusing but finally solving it felt good.
+I had to use a lot of the things I had learnt in past labs and figuring out how to get everything to work was a bit confusing but finally solving it felt good.# ryannishikawa.github.io